 During our conversation, we discussed how pest pressure varies according to the location and variety of the vine, beneficial insects he has used in his vineyards, and some of the cultural practices he implemented to limit pest pressure.

 Even with the best effort to create biodiversity and implement cultural practices, organic winegrowers still face some pest challenges.
-David shares that “Our main pests in Sonoma County are mealybugs, in particular the vine mealybug.
+David shares that “Our main pests in Sonoma County are mealybugs, in particular the vine mealybug, which transmits the leafroll-associated virus type III, one of the major virus diseases of grapevine.
 It came into our vineyards for the first time about five years ago.
 We have other mealybugs that tend to be an issue occasionally, but not as bad as the vine mealybug because they don’t have as many generations per year.
 Vine mealybug is also problematic because it overwinters underground on the root system and it likes to feed on the vine under the bark.”

 Pest pressure can vary significantly depending on the location of the vineyard.
 In the case of spider mites, he explains that “We mostly deal with Willamette mites.
 We occasionally get Pacific mites in Sonoma County, but we have never seen any in our Monte Bello Estate in the Santa Cruz Mountains”.